dgwyer/tailwind-blocks/README.md

 # *** Update ***
 This method of integrating Tailwind CSS works but a better method is to integrate Tailwind directly into the build process when creating a block using `npx @wordpress/create-block test`.
+More details soon.

 # Tailwind Blocks (legacy)